 Belvidere School District offers comprehensive programs for students with disabilities ranging from consultation and direct instruction within the core curriculum to specialized services within a small group environment designed to fit the unique learning needs of our students.

-The Belvidere School District believes in educating students in their Least Restrictive Environments (LRE), but we also believe in having a wide Continuum of Service options for students who may require a more restrictive environment.
+The Belvidere School District believes in educating students in their Least Restrictive Environments (LRE), while providing a full Continuum of Service options for students who may require a more restrictive environment.

 The District offers a Blended Preschool Program for students ages 3-5.
 The maximum number of students in this program is 20 and has a certified Early Childhood Teacher with a Special Education Endorsement as well as two paraprofessionals.
 This classroom is a mix of 30% special education students and 70% at risk, tuition, and speech only students.
 At risk students qualify through a screening process.
 This program is designed to prepare students for kindergarten and to provide an inclusive setting for our students with special needs.
 The High Scope Curriculum is used and the program is located at Caledonia, Lincoln, and Seth Whitman Elementary Schools as well as Washington Academy.